 This winter, we had 8 suet feeders dangling on branches of the old crab looking like winter ornaments that kept dozens of birds happy and fed.
 We also learned that squirrels rather enjoy suet.
 Just this morning we saw bear tracks in the snow and every feeder was pulled down and ripped apart.
 I guess they’re out of hibernation.
 One gray squirrel was seen trying to drag a forgotten suet cake across the snow to his den.

 Robins are returning from their migration down south and honking Canadian geese can be seen flying in formation overhead.

 Did you know… Robins can fly 30-36mph during migration and often find their way to the exact yard they nested in year after year.

 Tiny crocus and violets will soon be showing their colors and I’ll want to take a drive into Boston to attend the annual New England Flower Show.
 You can smell spring in the air.
 I don’t know how to describe it but it’s there.
 You can smell it and I love it.

 Did you know… One of the rarest creatures in the world, the endangered North Atlantic right whale, has been seen by scientists feeding in Cape Cod Bay.
-I think it’s a good time to go on a whale watch cruise, don’t you?
+I think it’s a good time to plan a whale watch cruise, don’t you?

 Wild turkeys still visit us every day to eat black oil sunflower seeds that we scatter for them in the field by the barn.
 It’s mating season and the “Toms” can be seen all puffed up strutting around the hens trying to impress them.
 If you’d like to know more about wild turkeys, please click here to read my blog “Seasons of New England Part 3” where I write more about them.
 I know you’ll find it both informative and quite interesting.

-Looking for something interesting to do this spring?
-I’ve got some great weekend ideas for you.
+Looking for something interesting to do this spring? if you’ll be in New England, I’ve got some great weekend ideas for you.